fastforwardlabs/ff14_blog/_posts/2020-07-22-QA-for-Specialized-Data.md

 ## Standard Transfer Learning to a Specialized Domain
 ![]({{ site.baseurl }}/images/post5/ff14-57.png "Stages of Transfer Learning: (top) A Transformer model first learns language modeling through semi-supervised training on massive corpora of unstructured text, such as Wikipedia and the web. (middle) That same model learns a specific task, such as question answering, by supervised training (fine-tuning) on the SQuAD dataset. (bottom) Additional fine-tuning on a set of specialized QA examples allows the same model to perform better question answering in a specific domain.
 At each stage, transfer learning ensures that fewer examples are necessary to improve on the next task, since the model can bootstrap from previously learned statistical relationships.")

 If fine-tuning a pre-trained language model on the SQuAD dataset allowed the model to learn the task of question answering, then applying transfer learning a second time (fine-tuning on a specialized dataset) should provide the model some knowledge of the specialized domain.
 While this standard application of transfer learning is not the *only* viable method for teaching a general model specialized QA, it’s arguably the most intuitive (and simplest) to execute.

-However, care must be taken during execution.
-We only have ~3300 examples for training, which is a far cry from the ~100k in the SQuAD dataset.
-How should we proceed?
+However, we needed to take care during execution.
+We only had ~3300 examples for training, which is a far cry from the ~100k in the SQuAD dataset.

 In a thorough analysis, we would perform a hyperparameter search over epochs, batch size, learning rate, etc., to determine the best set of hyperparameter values for our task - while being mindful of overfitting (which is easy to do with small training sets).
 However, even with a chosen, fixed set of hyperparameter values, [research has shown](https://arxiv.org/abs/2002.06305) that training results can vary substantially due to different random seeds.
 Evaluating a model through cross-validation allows us to assess the size of this effect.
 Unfortunately, both cross-validation and hyperparameter search (another cross-validation) are costly and compute-intensive endeavors.

 In the practical world, most ML and NLP practitioners use hyperparameters that have (hopefully) been vetted by academics.
 For example, most people (including us) fine-tune on the SQuAD dataset, using the hyperparameters published by the original BERT authors.
 For this example, we used the hyperparameters [published](https://openreview.net/forum?id=JENSKEEzsoU) by the authors of the COVID-QA dataset.
-(While we do combine their dataset with BioASQ, we felt these hyperparameters were nonetheless a good place to start.)
+(While we combined their dataset with BioASQ, we felt these hyperparameters were nonetheless a good place to start.)

 |Parameter  | Value |
 |-----------|-------|